WaveBleak/GemsPlugin/README.md

 ### Void Gem
 If you right click with the Void Gem while facing a wall, you will go through the wall, this requires that it's a thin wall though

+### Wealth Gem
+If you hold the Wealth Gem in your offhand while mining, it will increase your fortune

+### Warden Gem
+Right click with the Warden Gem you will shoot out a beam that explodes on impact with monsters, players and blocks

+### Ice Gem
+When you hit someone while having the Ice Gem, it will freeze them but also give you slowness

+### Force Gem
+When you right click with the force gem it throws everyone around you into the air except you

 ## TODO
 - Add a natural way of obtaining gems